For those who wanted to get started with the eCommerce business. You are at the right place.

 Ecommerce, also called internet commerce or electronic commerce is defined as the activity to buy and sell products or services using the internet.
-Basically, any kind of commercial transaction initiated online.
+Basically, any kind of commercial transaction is initiated online.
 Data and money are transferred during these transactions.

 Let me explain.

-Physical goods – If you sell and ship actual tangible products to your customers which can touch and feel once they receive your product, that’s a physical good.
+Physical goods – If you sell and ship actual tangible products to your customers that can touch and feel once they receive your product, that’s a physical good.
 For example, a water bottle, baby toys, etc.

 Digital products – A digital product, on the other hand, is not an actual physical product.
-In general, if your customer bought a digital product from you, they do not receive packages from you.
+In general, if your customer buys a digital product from you, they do not receive packages from you.
 But, they can download the digital file that you sold.

-eBooks, software, audio and video files come under this category.
+eBooks, software, audio, and video files come under this category.

-Services – Online businesses can provide in-person or digital services to the customers.
+Services – Online businesses can provide in-person or digital services to customers.
 These include providing training service, computer repair service, or an interior designing service.
-Any ecommerce business model providing service rather than product comes under this category.
+Any eCommerce business model providing service rather than product comes under this category.
 These services can vary from days to years depending on the line of business.